The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/fighter.md

 ***Equipment***
 - Heavy Plate Armor, 3 slots
-- Longsword - d10 dmg, two hands, 3 slots
+- Longsword - d10 damage, two hands, 3 slots
 - Warhorse - see [mounts](equipment.md#mounts) for stats
 - Squire - See retainer rules for generation.
 Armed with a spear and a desire to prove themself